 Each of the three corridors crosses at least one major highway, with some of them crossing two.
 Because your model only measured distance from roads in general, the highways weren't considered more threatening obstacles to mountain lions than smaller streets.
-However, it's extremely difficult for a mountain lion to cross a highway without putting itself in extreme danger.
+However, it is difficult for a mountain lion to cross a highway without putting itself in danger.

 Compare the results to highways

-You've encountered a potential problem for your corridors: major highways that pose a serious danger to mountain lions.
+You have encountered a potential problem for your corridors: major highways that are a threat to mountain lions.
 Los Angeles is known for its extensive highway system, serving as a junction for numerous interstate freeways.
 One of the most important north-south freeways in the area is Interstate 5, which is one of the highways that crosses the Santa Susana to San Gabriel corridor.
-You'll explore the corridor's relation to this highway, as well as some of the other highways crossed by your potential corridors, to see if there may be a possible solution to the problem.
+You will explore the corridor's relation to this highway, as well as some of the other highways crossed by your potential corridors, to see if there may be a possible solution to the problem.

 - Turn off the Roads layer.